takenet/blip-toolkit/docs/src/pages/components/Button.md

 <h3>Ready-made colors: Text-only Button</h3>

-In the text-only variation, **bp-btn--colorName** sets only the button's text color to the palette color.
+In the text-only variation, **bp-btn--{color}** sets only the button's text color to the palette color.
 The variation **bp-btn--c-colorName** will work the same way in this case.

 ```color-text-only.html
 <table>